karzuo/bike/README.md

     You may also wish to modify the following parameters to your preference:
     * DATA_NAME - The name you want to give to the ingested data in GCS
     * BQ_TABLE_ID - The name of the external table you create
-1. Make sure that your Docker is open and in bash command line, navigate to root directory of this project and run the following commands to build the necessary Docker images:
+1. Make sure that your Docker is open and in bash command line, navigate to root directory of this project (i.e. `bike/`) and run the following commands to build the necessary Docker images:
     ```
     docker-compose build
     ```